Apollo

 The Self-drive Holiday in France

-Smaller 4WD campers are also good weight-wise and easier to handle when driving on mountain roads, especially in winter.
-They have few amenities, but 4WD campers are usually the cheapest to rent.
-If you have the budget for it and want to travel with all the home comforts, then a Luxury Class RV is the best choice for you, just remember it might be trickier to park in town and city centers across France.
+Smaller 4WD campers can also be easier to handle on narrow or mountain roads, especially in winter.
+They have fewer amenities, but 4WD campers are often among the cheaper options.
+If you have the budget for it and want more home comforts, then a Luxury Class RV can be a great choice, just remember it may be trickier to park in busy areas.

 When you book an RV with Camper Champ, you can compare vehicles from across the most trusted RV rental brands and quickly filter through all the options based on costs and amenities to find the best deal for your next vacation.

-France is the perfect destination for an RV road trip; here’s why:
+France is a perfect destination for an RV road trip; here’s why:

-3. Hidden Treasures: The country’s most authentic experiences can be found in its tiny rural villages.
-From ancient ruins and historic chateaus to artisan wines and incredible meals, the best of France can only be accessed by road.
+3. Hidden Treasures: The country’s most authentic experiences can be found in its tiny rural villages, many of which are best reached by road.

-4. Convenient Travel: When you drive around France in an RV, you’re traveling with all your vacation gear.
-Skis, surfboards, and a case of Bordeaux reds will all fit in the back of a motorhome!
+4. Convenient Travel: When you drive around France in an RV, you’re traveling with all your vacation gear—so it’s easy to mix hiking, beach days, skiing, and foodie stops in one trip.

 Travel Tips for France